 The driver of one boat struck another boat while on a lake.
 The driver was determined to be intoxicated after failing a battery of field sobriety tests.
 A passenger in the other boat died as a result of the injuries sustained in the crash.
-The offense to be reported is Negligent Manslaughter.
+As a result, the driver at fault was charged with Negligent Manslaughter.
 The weapon data value should be 35 = Motor Vehicle/Vessel.